 Discernment is not automatic.
 It’s not the case that once the mind gets very clear, all these wonderful insights will suddenly come springing up that you can trust 100%.
 After all, some of the worst delusions that meditators suffer from come from a concentrated mind.
 Ajaan Fuang had a number of students who became quite psychic through their meditation.
 In some cases, the more psychic they were, the more they were impressed by how accurate their intuitions were.
 But then when mistaken intuitions came up, they wouldn’t recognize them.
 They wouldn’t admit they were wrong.
 Major delusion.

 He had one student in particular, I remember, who had extremely strong powers of concentration.
-She would come to him and complain that she still had anger, she still had other problems.
+She would come to him and complain that she still had anger and other emotional problems.
 Why wasn’t the concentration taking care of them?
-And was because the concentration on its own is not enough to dig these things out.
+It was because concentration on its own is not enough to dig these things out.
 It just gets the mind calm enough so that you can see—if you’re willing to see.
-And it gives you a foundation that you can use to take things apart, to analyze things, to understand why it is that the mind gets overturned by these things.
+And it gives you a foundation that you can use to take things apart, to analyze things, to understand why it is that the mind gets overturned by these things—if you want to understand.

-You can do this on many levels.
-One typical level is that if you’re going into a certain type of situation that you know is going to create difficulties, you have to prepare yourself.
+You can use this foundation on many levels.
+One typical level is that if you’re going into a situation that you know is going to create difficulties, you have to prepare yourself.
 Say you’re going home for the holidays: You know what the family can be like.
 Well, it’s good to sit down and plan: So-and-so tends to say this, or so-and-so tends to push these buttons, and in the past you’ve reacted.
 How can you think about the situation, and how can you prepare for the situation so that you don’t react in those unskillful ways?

 This comes under the aspect of right effort that’s called preventing unskillful qualities from arising—i.e., you know they have a tendency to arise, so sit down and think about them.
 This is a legitimate use of the end of your meditation.
 If you’ve been sitting for an hour, give yourself some extra time at the end of the hour to think about these things and plan.
 Run some scenarios through your mind.
 In other words, you have to get to know what are your trigger points, and how you’ve responded unskillfully to those trigger points in the past.
 Try running a few alternatives through the mind, and see how the mind responds.